Back to Stories.

 "If you're my knight in shining armor, I'm screwed," Leif said.

 Careful not to jar his head, Valek pushed into a sitting position.
 He was getting too old for this nonsense.
-Valek also wore a blue coverall, and a quick check confirmed that none of his own clothing remained.
-Leif may have a point about being screwed.
+Valek also wore a blue coverall, and a quick check confirmed that none of his own clothing remained, which meant no weapons and no lock picks.

 "They're professionals," Leif said.
 "Terrible cooks, but they're smart."